Leslie Gordon, E-RYT-500

 During the summer of 2017, I had the privilege to participate in the month-long Ecological Literacy Immersion Program at the Omega Institute in New York State.
 The integration of nature into a yoga practice is incredibly healing, and I look forward to developing programs that join the two in clever and interesting ways.
 Healing our planet is vital, and I look forward to sharing what I’ve learned.

 I believe in the importance of “giving back,” and feel very proud to have been a volunteer for BeadforLife, an organization that provides jobs, medical care, education and loans to women in Uganda by helping them create beautiful paper beads and jewelry.
 I am deeply grateful to be who I am, living where I live in the world today without the constant fear of war, hunger and physical harm.
 One of my favorite places to volunteer is with DogStar Rescue, where I adopted two of my own dogs.
+My partner and I foster puppies in our home, which is a wild experience, but connects us daily to joy and pure unconditional love.
 I have also volunteered extensively in my children’s schools and in various PTO positions, including President three times.

 My classes are non-vinyasa style with an emphasis on alignment with the idea that “the perfect pose is the pose that is perfect for you,” and one size definitely does not fit all.
 Since we all come in different shapes and sizes, why would our yoga poses look the same?
 My hope is that your practice is one that is comfortable for you, no matter what you look like, how old you are or what kinds of injuries you arrive with.
 Gratitude is the key to happiness for me, and I hope to share that theme in the classes that I teach.